nsdrozario/lectured/README.md

 ### Full-fledged login system

-Create real logins that are stored in a secure database powered by PostGreSQL!
+Create real logins that are stored in a database powered by PostGreSQL!

 ### Course Joining